North Berwick West Links: Holes

 Its signature hole is thought by many to be the 15th, "Redan", a par-3 which starts with a blind tee-shot over a valley towards the green which is perched on a hill beyond and tilted away and to the left.
 The design of the hole has been copied on several newer courses around the world, particularly in Japan.
 One of the earliest copies of the Redan hole is the 7th at Shinnecock Hills, famous for the trouble it caused players during the 2004 U.S. Open.
-The Redan at North Berwick is preceded (see map) by an heroic stretch of three holes:
+The Redan at North Berwick is preceded (see map) by a heroic stretch of three holes: